 - To help get this repetition in, we should use environmental triggers, consistently show up, package habits with a reward, and avoid beating ourselves up if we miss a rep.

 1 One chapter in Atomic Habits, which featured a couple of the aforementioned studies, served up a hefty dose of inspiration for this blog post.
-It would be amiss of me not to mention this somewhere here and to again recommend this book to anyone interested in the science of habits.
+I recommend this book to anyone interested in the science of habits.